-There are around 45,000 bar staff and admin/managerial employees employed by Wetherspoons working in offices, bars, and kitchens.
-Like all employers, Wetherspoons is legally obligated to keep its employees safe while they are at work and must put measures in place in order to do so.
+Pubs employ bar staff, cleaners and admin/managerial employees, working in offices, bars, and kitchens.
+Like all employers, pubs are legally obligated to keep their employees safe while they are at work and must put measures in place in order to do so.

 If you’ve been injured at work in an incident that came about due to your employer neglecting their duty of care, you may be entitled to compensation.

 To do this you will need to be able to demonstrate that: